rubanero14/React-Lessons-Section10-Using-useEffect-useReducer-and-useContext/README.md

 Changing email input - <code>onChange = {emailChangeHandler}</code>

-Email lost focus - onBlur = <code>{validateEmailHandler}</code>
+Email lost focus - <code>onBlur = {validateEmailHandler}</code>

-Changing password input - onChange = <code>{passwordChangeHandler}</code>
+Changing password input - <code>onChange = {passwordChangeHandler}</code>

-Password lost focus - onBlur = <code>{validatePasswordHandler}</code>
+Password lost focus - <code>onBlur = {validatePasswordHandler}</code>

 ok thats where these "actions" are being handled now, and how they are being handled, by using onChange or onBlur on input lines.
 But now, with reducer we use dispatch function.
 Dispatch function sends an "action" to the reducer function using an object with {type='name-of-action' and value = 'new-data-to-be-added-to-state').

 We could keep the same onChange and onBlur as above, and just change the called functions as follows: